cuteness-web/cuteness/README.md

 [^5]: There are some ideas about porting the generated web-server to Rust.
 As the project isn't v1.0 yet, this may change in the future.

 <!-- cargo-rdme end -->

+## Features

+Feature documentation can be found on a rendered `rustdoc` page.
+This can be accessed through [`cargo doc`](https://doc.rust-lang.org/cargo/commands/cargo-doc.html).

 ## License